-What Does It Mean to Say You Are Not Party Loyal?
+What Does It Mean to Say You Are Not Party Loyal in Your Voting?

 The short answer to the question in this article's title.

-The short answer about party loyal is that the voter lets the party make all the decisions.
+The short answer about party non loyal voter is the one that doesn't let the party make all the decisions.
 Like, who is submitted for the party primary.
 What are the goals of the party in the election?
 When you say you are not a loyal party voter means that you are not prey to a party.
 You have your own mind, and you use it to make your pick of the candidates that fit your ideas, and your goals for those that are to represent you.

 The loyal party voter servers a party purpose, and that is registering for that party.
 This gives the party assurance that they will vote for their candidates, without asking too many questions.